Radware/Cloud-WAAP-Logging-Integration-Tool/README.md

 - Permissions for S3 bucket access (`GetObject`, `PutObject`, `DeleteObject`).
 - Permissions for logging to Amazon CloudWatch Logs.
 - Additional permissions for external S3 bucket interactions, if applicable.

+## Additional Notes for SFTP Transfers

+For the Lambda function to support SFTP transfers, it must utilize the `paramiko` library, which is not included by default in the AWS Lambda Python runtime.
+To facilitate this, a Lambda layer containing the `paramiko` library and its dependencies is required.

+### Adding the Paramiko Layer

+1. **Download the Paramiko Layer**:
+   - The `paramiko-layer.zip` is available for download from the GitHub release page of the Cloud WAAP Logging Integration Tool, Version 2.0.
+   - Navigate to the [Releases](https://github.com/Radware/Cloud-WAAP-Logging-Integration-Tool/releases) section of the project repository and download the `paramiko-layer.zip` file associated with the 2.0 release.

+2. **Upload the Layer to AWS Lambda**:
+   - In the AWS Lambda Console, go to the Layers section and click on "Create layer".
+   - Upload the downloaded `paramiko-layer.zip` file.
+   - Specify the compatible runtimes as Python 3.8, 3.9, 3.10, 3.11, and 3.12 to ensure compatibility across different Lambda function configurations.

+3. **Attach the Layer to Your Lambda Function**:
+   - Open the configuration for your Lambda function in the AWS Lambda Console.
+   - Under the "Layers" section, choose "Add a layer" and select the uploaded `paramiko-layer` from your layers list.
+   - Save the changes to ensure the layer is applied to your function.

+This setup is crucial for the Lambda function to facilitate secure SFTP file transfers, making it possible to use the SFTP destination option within the Cloud WAAP Logging Integration Tool.

+## Troubleshooting

+- **Issue**: Lambda function fails to initiate SFTP transfers.
+  - **Solution**: Ensure the `paramiko-layer` has been correctly added to your Lambda function.
+Check that the layer’s Python runtime version is compatible with your Lambda function's runtime.
+Also, verify the `paramiko-layer.zip` has been downloaded from the correct release and added as a layer in your Lambda configuration.

 ## Troubleshooting